Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ## 4.6 effect modification and adjustment methods
 standardization, IPW, stratification and matching are all ways to estimate average causal effect, but they estimate different types of causal effects.
 The first 2 are capable of measuring both marginal and conditional effect, while the latter 2 can only measure conditional effect within a certain subset of the population

+## Notes on collabsibility
+background: OR is designed for homogeneous patient population, and not when there is substantial outcome heterogeneity even for patients receiving the same treatment.
+But if a strong risk factor exist (patient comes from a mixture of distribution).
+It is a good idea to pre-specify important covariates for the primary analysis, otherwise there might be loss in power

+Non-collapsibility means the conditional ratio is different from marginal (unadjusted) ratio even in the complete absence of confounding.
+It might also mean the marginal ratio is not a weighted average of the conditional ratio.
+The marginal ratio is difficult to interpret and do not generalize to other population with a different covariate distribution than our sample. in other words, the marginal OR depends on the distribution of the covariate in the sample, and doesnt transport to population with a different cov dist.

+there is a change in estimate approach to identify if V is a confounder, but this is flawed if the effect measure is non collapsible

 ## 5.1 Interaction
 There is interaction between 2 treatments A and E if the causal effect of A on Y differs if we SET Eto 0 vs E = 1.
 When the causal effect is measured on the risk difference scale: